-Dr Faisal M.Garba
+Dr Faisal M.Garba (Lecturer)

 My research and teaching interests radiate around African migration, social change, working class history and organization, African historical sociology, and social theory.
 I teach courses on Social Theory, Society and Change, Globalization and Inequality and Introduction to Sociology.